• Home |

 Why We Chose It

-If you're feeling more macho, try the Speer Gold Dot 45 ACP 230 Grain JHP.
-The ballistics are a little lower, but you get the added benefits of the heavier bullet.
-Not to mention bragging rights that you can handle the more significant recoil.
+If you want to bump the power up, try Speer Gold Dot 45 ACP 230 Grain JHP.
+Its muzzle velocity is a little lower, but you get the added benefits of the heavier bullet (which are only advantageous so long as you can handle the added recoil, of course).

 Honorable Mentions